fokalview/VR-Data-V2/README.md

 - Assistive technology training is uneven globally.
 - Regions with stronger infrastructure and funding report more consistent training availability.
 - Under resourced regions show clear gaps in access.
+- The United States falls into the higher access group when compared to global data.

-This connects directly to the questions about spatial patterns and how different regions compare, including the United States.
+These insights answer questions about geographic differences, spatial patterns, and where the United States sits in terms of assistive technology.

 ---

-### Summary of Question Coverage
+### Question Coverage Summary

-- Headset differences, gender impact, and behavioral factors are covered in the VR Experience and tree based visuals.
+- Headset differences, gender impact, and behavioral factors are covered through the VR Experience, radar chart, and comparison panels.
-- Geographic and regional questions are covered through the assistive technology view.
+- Geographic and regional questions are explored through the assistive technology view.
-- Student adoption and engagement are explored in the education based scatter plots and bar charts.
+- Student adoption and engagement are examined in the education based scatter and bar charts.
-- Risk factors are inferred from combinations of age, duration, sickness, and headset type, with modeling left as future work.
+- Risk factors are inferred from combinations of age, duration, sickness, and headset type, with more formal modeling listed as future work.

 ---

 ## Sketches

-Before building the final visuals, I sketched out several structures.
+Before building the final visuals, I sketched several structures that guided the design.

 ### Risk Factor Tree

-A hierarchy that shows:
+Hierarchy showing:

 - All users
 - Device
 - Gender
 - Comfort risk level

-This helped shape the tree layout used in the VR Experience views.
+This informed the VR Experience tree layout.

+---

 ### Comfort Severity Heatmap

-A grid concept where rows represented headsets and columns represented demographics or behaviors.
-Each cell encoded average discomfort.
-This idea informed the way I think about combining metrics, even if the final design moved toward trees and radar charts.
+A grid where rows represent headsets and columns represent demographic or behavioral slices.
+Each cell encodes average discomfort.
+The final design moved toward trees and radar charts, but this heatmap idea shaped how I grouped metrics.

+---

 ### Predictive Model Flow Diagram

-A simple flow from input features:
+A flow diagram that moves from input features:

 - Age
 - Gender